barrettkwise/barrettkwise/README.md

 <h3> About Me </h4>
 <p>
 I am a <a href="https://data.science.vt.edu/programs/cmda.html">CMDA</a> student at Virginia Tech interested in ML and <a href="https://en.wikipedia.org/wiki/Geographic_information_system">GIS</a>, feel free to reach out!

+Director of dynamic interpolation for comprehensive media distribution and analysis as it applies to heuristic community building and efficient workplace design practices through the open ambiguity foundation.
+Former head of technical minutiae at the global foundation of situational systematic dependence and programmatic regression analysis.
+Lead team lead at corpcorp.

 <!-- Contact Methods -->
 <ul>
   <li>Personal Email: <a href="mailto:barrettw@fastmail.com">barrettw@fastmail.com</a></li>